brianc/node-postgres/SPONSORS.md

-node-postgres is made possible by the helpful contributors from the community well as the following generous supporters on [Patreon](https://www.patreon.com/node_postgres).
+node-postgres is made possible by the helpful contributors from the community as well as the following generous supporters on [GitHub Sponsors](https://github.com/sponsors/brianc) and [Patreon](https://www.patreon.com/node_postgres).

 # Leaders